 Descriptions of abbreviations for factors are available in the Variable Dictionary in the accompanying file no. 2.
 DB Insect larvae Study Design Table.xlsx.

-The raw data in netCDF format is available in the accompanying file 4.
-DB Insect larvae Raw Data.zip.
-A table linking datafile names to Sample IDs is present in accompanying file 2.
-DB Insect larvae Study Design Table.xlsx.

-The phenotypic and normalized data are available in the accompanying file 5.
+The phenotypic and normalized data are available in the accompanying file 4.
 DB Insect larvae Phenotypic and Processed Data.xlsx.
 Sample ID and factors can be found in the top 5 rows in the spreadsheet.
-The spreadsheets in the GC-MS processed data file (5.
+The spreadsheets in the GC-MS processed data file (4.
 DB Insect larvae Phenotypic and Processed Data) has a BinBase Processed Data tab.
 This tab shows the peak height value (not normalized) output from BinBase.

+The raw data in netCDF format is available in the accompanying file 5.
+DB Insect larvae Raw Data.zip.
+A table linking datafile names to Sample IDs is present in accompanying file 2.
+DB Insect larvae Study Design Table.xlsx.

 References: